EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 The request is in practice the CoAP POST Request containing the EDHOC message 3 from {{fig-non-combined}}, sent to the unprotected resource reserved to EDHOC processing, with the addition that it also transports the OSCORE Option and ciphertext of the original OSCORE Request.

 The OSCORE Option and ciphertext contain all the information to reconstruct the original OSCORE Request, including CoAP method, options and payload.
-The OSCORE Option, the EDHOC message 3 and the ciphertext are transported in the CoAP payload.

 The payload is formatted as a CBOR sequence of three CBOR wrapped items: the EDHOC message 3, the OSCORE Option and the OSCORE ciphertext, in this order.

 Note that the OSCORE ciphertext is not computed over the EDHOC message 3, which is not protected by OSCORE.
 That is, the client first prepares the OSCORE protected CoAP Request.
-Then, it considers the OSCORE option and ciphertext to be included in the payload of the request to send, as defined above.
+Then, it adds the OSCORE option and ciphertext to the payload of the EDHOC request to send, as defined above.

 The usage of this approach is indicated by a signalling information, which can be either a new EDHOC+OSCORE option (see {{sign-3}}) or the particular structure of the request payload (see {{sign-4}}).

 When receiving such a request, the Server needs to execute the following processing, in addition to the EDHOC, OSCORE and CoAP processing:

-1. Check the signalling information to identify that this is an EDHOC + OSCORE request (more in {{sign-3}} and {{sign-4}}).
+1. Check the signalling information to identify that this is an EDHOC + OSCORE request.

 2. Extract the EDHOC message 3 from the payload.